Human Intelligence (HUMINT)

 HUMINT requires great skill and expertise but can be invaluable in cybersecurity.
 For instance, intelligence professionals can access compartmented information even the most sophisticated technological systems cannot obtain; this knowledge is crucial in recognizing an adversary's intentions.
 Furthermore, HUMINT may reveal scientific or weapon developments before they are utilized or detected by technical intelligence collection systems.

-The Importance of Human Intelligence in Cybersecurity
+The Importance of HUMINT in Cybersecurity

-Human intelligence (HUMINT) is an indispensable element of cyber security.
+HUMINT is an indispensable element of cyber security.
 It allows organizations to recognize threats, respond appropriately and prevent future breaches of security incidents from occurring.

 HUMINT provides cybersecurity professionals with a competitive advantage by alerting them to potential attacks, locating assets that could be compromised and targeting criminal cells before they have time to launch.